SIA Level 2 Award for Door Supervisors in the Private Security Industry (BIIAB)

 English Language for Learners

-During their professional duties, security operatives may need to contact emergency services or engage in conflict resolution communication.
-Effective communication skills are crucial for security operatives.
-Prospective learners should possess language proficiency in reading, writing, speaking, and listening, meeting at least one of the following criteria:
+During their professional duties, security operatives may need to contact emergency services or manage conflict through effective communication.
+Strong communication skills in reading, writing, speaking, and listening are therefore essential.
+Prospective learners should demonstrate English language proficiency by meeting at least one of the following criteria:

-- B2 Level qualification on the Home Office’s list of recognised English tests and qualifications
+- A B2 level qualification from the Home Office’s list of recognised English tests and qualifications

-- A B2 Common European Framework of Reference (CEFR)
+- A B2 level on the Common European Framework of Reference for Languages (CEFR)

 - Functional Skills Level 1 in English

-All entry decisions are taken on an individual basis.
+All entry decisions are made on an individual basis.

 - Unit 1: Working within the Private Security Industry